 This is simply the concentrated form of green tea, one capsule has the same amount of ingredients as one cup.

-Along with caffeine it also has antioxidants, thermogenic properties, raises metabolism, heart and brain healthy.
+Along with caffeine it also has antioxidants, thermogenic properties raises metabolism, heart, and brain health.

 An 8oz cup of green tea contains 30 to 50 mg of caffeine compared to a cup of coffee that has between 95 and 105 mg.

-This is simply the coffee you buy at starbucks or make at home, so a cup of coffee or double shot of espresso is coffee extract.
+This is simply the coffee you buy at Starbucks or make at home, so a cup of coffee or double shot of espresso is a coffee extract.

-This is a nut that is found in the rainforests of Africa and are primarily used as a way to flavor soda and as a supplement to increase energy and improve health.
+This is a nut that is found in the rainforests of Africa and is primarily used as a way to flavor soda and as a supplement to increase energy and improve health.

-The benefits of Kola nuts are the same as coffee and they contain micronutrients potassium, magnesium and calcium and contains 2 to 3% caffeine.
+The benefits of Kola nuts are the same as coffee and they contain micronutrients potassium, magnesium and calcium and contain 2 to 3% caffeine.

-This is primarily used as a over the counter medication to to treat a lack of breathing in premature babies, this should never be used as a recreational way of increasing energy.
+This is primarily used as an over the counter medication to treat a lack of breathing in premature babies, this should never be used as a recreational way of increasing energy.

 I’ve said this before and I’m gonna say it again, you need to listen to your body and modify your actions to do what is best for you.
 I love coffee, but I also know people that drink way to much of it and it starts to negatively affect their day to day living.

 If you find yourself with the jitters drink water and try to not drink any caffeinated beverages after 12 pm.